sublimecoder/sublimecoder/README.md

 ### Hey, I'm Jared.

-I'm a founder and engineering leader based in Salt Lake City.
-I build and run the security and engineering function — at my own companies and fractionally for pre-Series-A teams that need that judgment without a full-time hire.
+I'm a founder and engineering leader based in Bakersfield CA. I build and run the security and engineering function — at my own companies and fractionally for pre-Series-A teams that need that judgment without a full-time hire.

 13+ years shipping production AI, distributed backend systems, and resilient multi-cloud infrastructure.
 Previously co-founded PopSocial (scaled engineering from 1 to 15+), and led security and engineering as a director at Lavender, BlockFi, InsideTrack, and AAMP Global.